Indoor Gardening: Everything You Need to Know

 I recommend getting an Aerogarden Harvest to start out.

-It’s a 6 pod garden that neatly fits on a kitchen countertop and is easy to set up.
 It comes with pre-seeded pods so you can grow your own fresh herbs right away – expect to be able to harvest basil and the others in ~2.5 months.

 The gardens handle most of the heavy lifting for you, so just make sure to maintain enough water in the garden.